Internet Access Requirements

 In some cases, if you or an IT administrator is not able to change the web proxy or firewall configuration settings to allow Tableau to access the sites it needs, your users can use Tableau offline.
 Using Tableau offline means that your must perform product activation using an offline process, and that your users use offline maps for the visualizations that require them.

-- For information about how to activate Tableau offline, see Download and Install Tableau Desktop earlier in this guide.
+- For information about how to activate Tableau offline, see Install Tableau Desktop or Tableau Prep Builder from the User Interface earlier in this guide.

-- For information about using offline maps, see Select Background Maps in the Tableau Desktop Help.
+- For information about using offline maps, see Select Background Maps in the Tableau Help.